Pakistan police raid scores of Karachi seminaries after killings

 It was not immediately clear if there were any casualties.

 Police also searched the Siddiq-e-Akbar mosque, considered the Karachi headquarters of the ASWJ, on Monday.
-The group's secretary-general, Taj Hanafi, and 10 other suspects were detained and shifted to an undisclosed location, said a police official, speaking on condition of anonymity.
+The group's secretary-general, Taj Hanafi, and 10 other suspects were detained, said a police official, speaking on condition of anonymity.

-The ASWJ was officially banned as a terrorist organization in 2012, but its workers continue to operate openly and leaders often hold public gatherings.
+The ASWJ was officially banned as a terrorist organisation in 2012, but its workers continue to operate openly.

-Violent crime has dropped significantly in Karachi, a teeming metropolis of more than 18 million people, since the launch of a paramilitary operation three years ago, but targeted attacks are still frequent.
+Violent crime has dropped significantly in Karachi, a teeming metropolis of more than 18 million people, since the launch of a paramilitary operation three years ago.

-Shi'ite Muslims make up about 20 percent of Pakistan's 190 million people, and sectarian attacks against them have become increasingly common in recent years.
+Shi'ite Muslims make up about 20 percent of Pakistan's 190 million people and sectarian attacks against them have become increasingly common in recent years.

 Since 2002, more than 2,500 Shi'ites have been killed in such attacks, according to data gathered by the South Asia Terrorism Portal.

-(Writing by Asad Hashim; Editing by Nick Macfie)
+Writing by Asad Hashim; Editing by Nick Macfie